 We can clearly see that the daily transactions peak between 1,024,000 and 2,048,000 on the right-hand side of the chart.
 We can also see a very clear relationship between the daily transactions and the price of Ethereum.
 There is a clear linear relationship between price and daily transactions when each is plotted on a logarithmic scale.
 This is particularly notable given this is based on 7 years of data.
 This is not some aberration based on a handful of data points.

-The more economic activity taking place on Ethereum (measured by daily transactions) equals more market value for the native currency of the network, Ether.
+The relationship shown here is that as economic activity on Ethereum increases (measured by daily transactions) it equals more market value for the native currency of the network, Ether.
 The following chart (Fig. 2) is an expanded version of the earlier chart, to consider (scale represents millions of transactions), showing where the Ether price could be headed, in a world with tens of millions of daily transactions.

 Signing off, I’ll leave you with a word of caution.
 Always do your own research.
 There is a lot of volatility, and time in the market is always better than timing the market.
 Reference my articles, and let me know if you have any questions, either via the comments below, or via Twitter.
 It is important we all understand these pieces!